IgniteUI/igniteui-docfx/en/components/grids_templates/validation.md

 ### Configure via reactive forms

-We expose the `FormGroup` that will be used for validation when editing starts on a row/cell via a `onFormGroupCreate` event.
+We expose the `FormGroup` that will be used for validation when editing starts on a row/cell via a `formGroupCreated` event.
 You can modify it by adding your own validators for the related fields:

 @@if (igxName === 'IgxGrid') {
 ```html